gasolin/stakerwatch/README.md

 [![npm version](https://badge.fury.io/js/staker.svg)](https://www.npmjs.com/package/staker)

 The utility tool works as an interactive Eth/Eth2 Awesome List on your console.

-For example you can use `staker` command to check Eth2 deposit stats; Check any account/address balance / transaction.
-Or check the gas fee before you make a deal.
+You can use `staker` command to check Eth1 address balance / transaction, check the gas fee before you make a deal.

+If you are an Eth2 staker, you can use the command to check Eth2 deposit stats, open validator explorer or show its balance.

-The command currently support multiple sources.
-You can use the default `address, validator, gas` command to explore tools that you have rarely experienced.
+Most commands support multiple tools.
+You can use the default `address, validator, gas` command to explore tools you have rarely experienced.

+If you think this tool is useful, please consider show your support with the [Gitcoin Grant](https://gitcoin.co/grants/1664/stakerwatch) along with other great projects.

-The command randomly pick a [free Ethereum Node](https://ethereumnodes.com/) to fetch the on-chain data instead of counting on [Infura](https://infura.io/).
+By the way to avoid single point of failure, the command randomly pick a [free Ethereum Node](https://ethereumnodes.com/) to fetch the on-chain data instead of counting on [Infura](https://infura.io/).
 (You can specify a node if you want to)

-If you think this tool is useful, please consider support with the [Gitcoin Grant](https://gitcoin.co/grants/1664/stakerwatch)

 ## Usage